scaleflex/filerobot-image-editor/README.md

 #### `onSave`

-Type: `function(savedImageData, imageDesignState) {}` ***Required***
+Type: `function(imageData, imageDesignState) {}`

 Default: `undefined`

-Must be provided for avoiding plugin's error, it's used for handling the save functionality which is triggered once the user clicks on save button of the saving modal or once clicking the save button if the default behavior is prevented from [`onBeforeSave`](#onbeforesave) function.
+it's used for handling the save functionality which is triggered once the user clicks on save button of the saving modal or once clicking the save button if the default behavior is prevented from [`onBeforeSave`](#onbeforesave) function.

-> In `savedImageData` parameter you have 2 formats (Base64 string & Canvas HTML element) of saved image, the Canvas HTML element format doesn't support quality chosen while saving from default behavior.
+> In `imageData` parameter you have 2 formats (Base64 string & Canvas HTML element) of saved image, the Canvas HTML element format doesn't support quality chosen while saving from default behavior.

+#### `onModify`

+Type: `function(currentImageDesignState)`

+Default: `undefined`

+Called after any operation/transformation is applied on the image (ex.
+Add/change filter, resize the image...etc.).

+- *`currentImageDesignState`*: An object contains the latest design state of the current state of the plugin.

+> NOTE: This callback might be triggered multiple times at changing some properties related to same operation/functionality so please make sure you have checked when it's called to understand the behavior you'll have.

 #### `onClose`